rin67630/Soft-Power-MPPT/README.md

 a) a Raspberry Pi or

-b) Arduino
+b) an Arduino plus

-+ radio + a few instruments on solar power 24/365 in a Scottish climate as an environmental measuring station placed in the public domain / others property (which means with limited panel size).
+a radio transmitter an a few instruments on solar power 24/365 in a Scottish climate as an environmental measuring station placed in the public domain / others property (which means with limited panel size).

 A Raspberry Pi + radio + instruments will need ~150Wh daily, easy with a 100W panel and a 100Ah battery...